There was nothing about Lisa Nichols’ early life that promised abundance.

 A month before she gave birth, her son’s father went to prison, leaving Lisa as the sole parent able to support her child.
 She relied on the help of an organization called WIC, Women, Infants, and Children, just to feed her newborn.

 But the most vivid memory she has is when her son was eight months old.
 “I went to the ATM to get $20 out of the bank because I didn’t have any Pampers for him.
-But in order to get $20 out, you have to have $20 in.”
+But to get $20 out, you have to have $20 in.”
 She only had $11.42 in her bank account.

 “I was broke, and I was broken.
 As a parent, all you want to do is provide for your child.”
 So she looked down at her son wrapped in a bath towel and promised her son, Jelani, “I will never be this broken again.”